youssef-elkahlaoui/youssef-elkahlaoui/README.md

 # 👋 Hey there, I'm Youssef El Kahlaoui

 🎓 **Engineering student in AI & Digital Transformation**
-💻 Passionate about **Machine Learning, Software Development, and MLOps**
+💻 Passionate about **AI & Machine Learning, Software Development, and DevOps**
 🚀 Always building, learning, and experimenting with new technologies

 ---